 who needs comprehensive car insurance coverage?

 Pretty much all drivers are subject to the risks mentioned above, so the short answer to the question is, "Almost everybody."
 Take animal collisions, for example.
-According to Bloomberg, there were 1.2 million deer-vehicle collisions between July 2011 and June 2012 (the most recent year with recorded data), resulting in over $3,000 worth of property damage per crash on average — and that's just deer-vehicle collisions.
+According to the Insurance Institute for Highway Safety, there are more than 1.5 million deer-vehicle collisions every year, resulting in over $1 billion in vehicle damage — and that's just deer-vehicle collisions.

 If you live in an area prone to car theft and vandalism, you'll probably sleep easier with comprehensive coverage at your side.
-Though car theft numbers have steadily decreased over the last several years in the U.S. — actually dipping below 700,000 reported cases in 2013 for the first time since 1967 — the odds are still less than encouraging.
+Though car theft numbers have steadily decreased over the last several years in the U.S. — actually dipping below 700,000 reported cases in 2013 for the first time since 1967, and remaining at those levels the years following — the odds are still less than encouraging.

 Finally, drivers living in areas prone to natural disasters, from the sere hills of California to the vast expanse of the Tornado Belt, may also find comprehensive an important coverage to have.